NikhilRachha/-Task-Tracker-App/README.md

-This is the project on Task Tracker.
-It includes the Angular ui as well as JSON-server for our mock backend
+# This is a project on Task Tracker.
+It includes Angular UI as well as JSON-server for our mock backend

 ## Usage